salahbdg/VV-ESIR-TP2/exercises/Exercice2.md

 PMD has detected many problems that could be source of bugs, often due to poor coding practice.

 For example
 Here is an example of a warning.
-It is true that the outer parathesis are not useful in this context, they can be removed, so this warning can be identified as true positive.
+It is true that the outer paranthesis are not useful in this context, they can be removed, so this warning can be identified as true positive.

 > [!WARNING]